 Aim 4.
 Elucidate the spatiotemporal regulation of 3D human genome organization and function.
-To demonstrate NPS and produce valuable 3D genome data for the research community, in the Data Generation component, we will use the refined methodologies we develop in the first three aims to produce high-quality data and build pilot 3D maps of the human genome from both cell lines and primary immune cells.
+To demonstrate NPS and produce valuable 3D genome data for the research community, in the Data Generation component, we will use the refined methodologies developed in the first three aims to produce high-quality data and build pilot 3D maps of the human genome from both cell lines and primary immune cells.

 RESEARCH STRATEGY